 Here are a few of the foods we get locally:

-- Produce from Red Tomato and Costa Fruit and Produce
+- Local produce from Red Tomato and Costa Fruit & Produce

 - Milk from Garelick Farms

 - Marinara sauce made from MA-grown tomatotes produced by FATBOY Foods

 - Applesauce made from MA-grown apples produced for us by FATBOY Foods

 - Vine-ripened tomatoes from Backyard Farms